About the Rotel RC-1590 MKII

 MM Phono Input: There is one Phono input which supports the connection of a turntable with a MM (moving magnet) cartridge.
 There is also a ground terminal for the Phono input to prevent hum and noise.

 Digital Audio Inputs/Outputs: The RC-1590 MKII is equipped with a total of six digital audio inputs; including three optical (toslink) digital inputs and three coaxial (RCA) digital inputs.
 All six digital inputs will support 2ch stereo PCM audio up to 24-bit/192kHz.
-The RC-1590 MKII even features an optical (toslink) and coaxial (RCA) digital input for connecting an outboard D/A converter or other digital processor.
+The RC-1590 MKII even features an optical (toslink) and coaxial (RCA) digital output for connecting an outboard D/A converter or other digital processor.

 Note: The digital audio inputs/outputs do not support Dolby Digital, DTS, and other multichannel audio formats.